 However, the main requirement is the ability to work with patient records and charts, and often include some form of graphics or modeling software to plan and record treatments.
 This will often need to be integrated with imaging equipment and x-ray sensors to make it easier to keep patient records comprehensive and up to date.

-As with a lot of other modern software, most of the best dental practice software runs as Software as a Service (SaaS), meaning that it runs in the cloud as an app, meaning you can access it through a browser regardless of your device, and also means it should be mobile friendly.
+As with a lot of other modern software, most of the best dental practice software runs in the cloud as an app, allowing you to access it through both desktop and mobile devices.

-Here then are the best in dental practice management software platforms.
+Here then are the best dental practice management software platforms.